kimseungbin/trip-settle/.github/ISSUE_TEMPLATE/feature_request.md

 ### Feature Description

-Describe the feature you would like to request.
+Please provide a clear and concise description of the feature you'd like to request.
+Consider including:

+- What problem does this feature solve?
+- How would you like this feature to work?
+- Are there any alternatives you've considered?

 ### Why is this feature needed?